ministryofjustice/moj-design-system/app/views/styles/tag/README.md

 ### When to use these styles

-Use these tag styles when the user needs to be alerted to the status of something, for example,
+Use these tag styles when the user needs to be alerted to the status of something, for example, the status of a prisoner or someone in custody.

 ### Research on these styles